Do I have to have an appointment?

-Most people feel no pain at all.
+Most people feel very little or no pain at all.
 Sometimes there is an uncomfortable sensation for the first few seconds after needle insertion and then it goes away.

 How many treatments will I need?

 Acupuncture is not a one-time fix, it works best in a series of treatments.
-6-9 are often recommended to start with.
+4-6 are often recommended to start with.
 For acute conditions, more treatments in a short time are effective.
 Regular treatments spaced farther apart are better for chronic health problems.
-Your acupuncturist will give you a treatment plan on your first visit.
+Ashley will give you a treatment plan on your first visit.

 What types of payments do you accept?

 Cash, checks, and all major credit/debit cards.
-Most flexible spending accounts cover acupuncture, or you could also use your health savings account to pay for treatments.
+Most flexible spending accounts (FSA) cover acupuncture, or you could also use your health savings account (HSA) to pay for treatments.
 We do not take insurance.